rticommunity/rticonnextdds-usecases-umaa/examples/xml-app-framework/README.md

 additional administrative overhead.

-- Components are defined in `/resources/components`
+- Components are defined in `./components`
-- UMAA Domain (Topics/Types) is defined in `/resources/domain`
+- UMAA Domain (Topics/Types) is defined in `./domain`
   *NOTE: `umaa_domain_lib.xml` is inherited into the component definitions.
   This file contains all types/topics defined for UMAA 6.0 and can be reused for your own development if desired.*
-- QoS profiles are defines in `resources/qos`
+- QoS profiles are defined in `../../qos`

 All 3 sets of XML files are consumed in the `./start_component.sh` script.